-The District's current fiscal year end is August 31st.
-Accordingly, it must provide updated information by the last day of February in each year, unless it changes its fiscal year.
-If the District changes its fiscal year, it will file notice of such change with the MSRB.
+The District's current fiscal year end is August 31.
+Accordingly, it must provide updated information other than the financial statements by the last day of February in each year and the financial statements by the last day of August in each year, unless the District changes its fiscal year.
+If the District changes its fiscal year, it will file notice of the change (and of the date of the new fiscal year end) with the MSRB prior to the next date by which the District otherwise would be required to provide financial information and operating data as set forth above.